martinmulama/alx-system_engineering-devops/0x00-shell_basics/README.md

     7-movethatfile: that Move the file betty from /tmp/ to /tmp/my_first_directory.
     8-firstdelete: that Delete the file betty.
     9-firstdirdeletion: that Delete the directory my_first_directory that is in the /tmp directory.
+    10-back: that changes the working directory to the previous one.